Hip Fracture in the Setting of Limited Life Expectancy: The Importance of Considering Goals of Care and Prognosis.

 Orthopedics & Sports Medicine

 Johnston, C Bree; Holleran, Amanda; Ong, Thuan; McVeigh, Ursula; and Ames, Elizabeth, "Hip Fracture in the Setting of Limited Life Expectancy: The Importance of Considering Goals of Care and Prognosis."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 364.